 If you set your browser to not accept cookies from NCT’s website, some sections will not work properly, such as login, events search and pregnancy timeline.

-Personal information includes personal and sensitive personal data.
+- Personal information includes personal and special category data.
 It is information, facts or opinion, which identifies a living individual.

 - Also regulated by the ICO under its Guide to Privacy and Electronic Communications Regulations